Resident Evil 2 (2019 video game): Release

+Other versions

+In October 2022, Capcom Japan and Universal Entertainment released a Pachislot for casinos, PACHI-SLOT BIOHAZARD RE:2.
+The characters fate in battle is decided according to the result obtained in a roulette.
+It also features bonus modes where players must defend themselves from enemies.

+In 2025, Bandai Namco announced for arcade systems, Resident Evil 2: Arcade (formerly Resident Evil 2: Dead Shot), known in Japan as Biohazard RE:2: Arcade (Baiohazādo Āru Ī Tsū Ākēdo).
+It is a rail shooter where players gain points using light guns to aim at the screen shooting enemies similar to The House of the Dead series, featuring realistic recoil gun controllers, 2-player co-op, air blasts, floor vibration effects and 3D surround sound.
+It is slated to be released in 2026, though no official release date has been given.

 Downloadable content

 Resident Evil 2 contains various downloadable content (DLC) packs.
 It includes five DLC costumes for Leon and Claire: Leon has a sheriff outfit and a noir outfit, while Claire has a military outfit, a noir outfit, and the motorcycle suit worn by Elza Walker, the protagonist of the original game's development build - the noir outfits allow the player to play using a black-and-white filter.
 There are also three different variations of the "Samurai Edge" handgun, based on the models used by Chris Redfield, Jill Valentine, and Albert Wesker in the first Resident Evil game, which were also released - the Chris and Jill models were included as bonus for players who pre-ordered the game.
 Finally, the Original Ver.
 Soundtrack Swap, allowed the player to replace the soundtrack with the original.

 Later, on February 15, 2019, Capcom released the original models for Leon and Claire from the 1998 release as free DLC.
 A third bonus mode, The Ghost Survivors, features four bonus missions: "No Time to Mourn", "Runaway", "Forgotten Soldier", and "No Way Out".
 The mode centers around side characters who die in the main story, and depicts alternate, non-canon scenarios where they survive.
 "No Time to Mourn" (featuring gun shop owner Robert Kendo, who commits suicide after putting down his infected daughter), "Runaway" (Katherine Warren, the mayor's daughter who is normally murdered by Chief Irons), and "Forgotten Soldier" (Ghost, a special ops agent who survives G's assault) require the player to reach a destination as they make their way through waves of special enemies, while "No Way Out" (Sheriff Daniel Cortini, who is normally killed by a zombie at the beginning of the game), which is unlocked after completing the other three missions, requires the player to defeat a wave of a hundred zombies inside the gas station from the beginning of the game.